LeonardoPollina/ML_project_2/README.md

     <li><b>nome_modello_finale.py:</b></li>
     This is our final model
     <li><b>One_unit_model.py:</b></li>
-    This is a model that has only one unit in the final layer.
+    This is an example of a model that has only one unit in the final layer.
+At this level, the main differences are 2: the returned label of the function <code>MinibatchGenerator(X,Y)</code> are categorical with 2 classes, and the <code>metrics</code> include our function to compute F1-score.
     <li><b>Recurrent_model.py:</b></li>
     An example of one of the models that we tried involving a recurrent neural network.
 </ul>